-Tip: If you want to test candidates on a specific part of your technology stack like Angular or jQuery, add a <script> tag to the HTML whose src attribute downloads the code you want.
+Tip: If you want to test candidates on a specific part of your technology stacks like Angular or jQuery, add a <script> tag to the HTML whose src attribute downloads the code you want.
 The candidates can then use that technology to answer.

-- In the Problem Statement page, specify:
+On the Problem Statement page, specify:

-- Problem Name
+A. Problem Name

-The problem name should be short and topical.
+- The problem name should be short and topical.
 It should not give any hints to solve the problem.

 For a medium question that can be solved in 30 minutes

 For a difficult question that can be solved in 45 to 60 minutes